 Our Climate Impact Pledge underpins the way we invest.
 We score the companies that we invest in on your behalf so we can track which are actively committed to working towards reducing carbon emissions.

-We are optimistic that progress is being made, but if companies show signs of inaction, we will vote against them.
+We engage with companies on climate matters, and if companies show signs of inaction we will vote against them.
 As a tool of last resort, we will remove our investments in such companies from some of our funds.

 We offer a range of investment choices that includes funds that actively support our goals for reaching net zero by 2050.
 In early 2021, Legal & General Workplace Pensions and the Legal & General Mastertrust set out a roadmap to net zero for all auto-enrolment default options.